osequi/react-best-practices/thinking-in-react.md

 1. Introduces a new principle
 2. Shifts control to the front-end
-3. Proposes steps to gradually assure stakeholders about the future success of the product
+3. Proposes steps to gradually build the product and assure stakeholders

 ## The Single Responsibility Principle (SRP)